DonnerGoat/OracleJET/README.md

 # OracleJET
-This Repository contains a example aplication for using Oracle Jet with a web socket
+This Repository contains an example aplication for using Oracle Jet with a web socket